RajeshPerro/test-api/README.md

 Why and How the architecture / system design has been done, <br> Based on What all the decisions has been taken, <br> and then how it has been implemented. <br>

 How to use the APIs?<br>
-If you have already LAMP Server then you are almost done!<br>
+If you already have a LAMP Server then you are almost done!<br>
-If no then based on your Operating system please install <br>
+If no then based on your Operating system please install these<br>

 - Apache
 - Mysql